LukasWho156/wonkey-localstoragestream/README.md

 INSTALLATION:
 -------------
 Copy the localstoragestream folder into the modules folder of your Wonkey installation.
-Build the module using `wake -mods -target=emscripten`
+Build the module using `wake -mods -target=emscripten localstoragestream`

 USAGE:
 ------